 Accessibility for eLearning is a broad area with many considerations and possibilities.
 The journey to making a course accessible can be complex and resource-heavy.
 However, adopting the three areas above in your project workflow is a great place to start.

 Talk to us today about the accessibility requirements for your next project.
 Some of the services we offer at The Learning Rooms include:

 - Accessible Storyline 360 templates

-- Face to face training in building accessible eLearning with Storyline 360
+- Training in building accessible eLearning with Storyline 360

 - Retrofitting accessibility features to exisiting eLearning content